H&M: China

-Greenwashing claims

-A proposed class action lawsuit in the US alleged that H&M was greenwashing via the sustainability claims made in its Conscious Choice range.
-These claims were dismissed.
-Earlier this year, The Norwegian Consumer Agency (Forbrukertilsynet) said it believed Norrøna is "breaking the law" in marketing clothes as environmentally friendly and issued a warning to H&M GROUP against using the same type of environmental claims.

-Leaving Russia

-In March 2022, the H&M Group communicated that they would pause their operations in Russia due to the Russian invasion of Ukraine.
+On 31 March, H&M responded with a statement vowing to rebuild trust in China and serve its customers in a "respectful way".
+However, media reports indicated that H&M did not issue a direct apology but instead attempted to “blur the issue.”
+Chinese state media outlet China Global Television Network countered the statements against Xinjiang cotton with a video showing automation in cotton-picking and local Uyghurs claiming that the industry brought high earnings.
+The US government condemned the state-backed boycott, while Chinese Foreign Ministry spokesperson Hua Chunying defended the consumers' actions.

+H&M’s sales in China reportedly fell by approximately 23% during the second quarter of 2021 and 40% in the third quarter.
+The company stopped publishing detailed financial reports for the Chinese market after 2021.
+In August 2022, H&M resumed sales in China.
+Despite this, the brand's image remained damaged.

 Israel

 H&M has operated stores in Israel since March 2010 with its first store in Tel Aviv in partnership with local franchisee Match Retail, a division of Union Group.
 As of December 2023, H&M operates 24 stores in Israel, predominantly around the region of Gush Dan.
 H&M does not operate any stores in the occupied areas of East Jerusalem or the West Bank.

-However, since opening in Israel, the Palestinian branch of BDS has campaigned for boycott of fashion chain, demanding that they pull out of the country.
-H&M's continuing presence in Israel has led to protests in various stores in Europe, especially since the invasion of the Gaza Strip.
-The company initially closed its stores when the invasion started in October, however the company quietly reopened the stores.
+However, since opening in Israel, the Palestinian branch of BDS has campaigned for boycott of fashion chain, demanding that it pull out of the country.
+H&M's continuing presence in Israel has led to protests in various stores in Europe, especially since the attack on Israel on October 7th.
+The company initially closed its stores, however the company reopened its stores since.

-In January 2016, H&M initially put out and later pulled a tallit-like beige and dark blue striped scarf in its Israeli stores, after it was accused of being offensive to Jews.
+In January 2016, H&M released and later pulled a beige and dark blue striped scarf from its Israeli stores, after it was accused of being offensive due to its resemblance to the Jewish prayer shawl, or tallit.

 Australia

-In January 2024, the company was heavily criticized after its Australian branch released a school uniform advertisement with the slogan "Make those heads turn in H&M’s Back to School fashion".
+In January 2024, the company was heavily criticized for inappropriate sexualisation of children after its Australian branch released a school uniform advertisement with the slogan "Make those heads turn in H&M’s Back to School fashion".
 Melinda Tankard Reist, an Australian writer, questioned the brand's motives, claiming that young girls just want to be left alone and don't want unwelcome attention.
 The company removed the advertisement and apologized.